Regulating the Risks of AI

 Abstract

-Companies and governments now use Artificial Intelligence (AI) in a wide range of settings.
-But using AI leads to well-known risks—that is, not yet realized future harms that arguably present challenges for a traditional liability model.
-It is thus unsurprising that lawmakers in both the United States and the European Union (EU) have turned to the tools of risk regulation for governing AI systems.
+Companies and governments now use Artificial Intelligence (“AI”) in a wide range of settings.
+But using AI leads to well-known risks that arguably present challenges for a traditional liability model.
+It is thus unsurprising that lawmakers in both the United States and the European Union (“EU”) have turned to the tools of risk regulation in governing AI systems.

 Keywords: AI, data privacy, regulation, governance, risk regulation, risks, artificial intelligence